 Explode! is a platform that researches and experiments with notions of gender, race and class, based on socially perceived peripheral artistic and cultural practices, also crossing fields like pedagogy and social justice.
-It works with a national and international collaborators' network, led by the artists, researchers and curators Cláudio Bueno and João Simões.
-Among the main activities carried out, as described below, are: Explode!
+It carries out immersive practices, which emphasize the coexistence and debate of important subjects for these groups.
+Represented by the artists, researchers and curators Cláudio Bueno and João Simões, it is organized through a national and international network of collaborators.
+Among his last activities, as described below, are: Explode!
 Residency; Explode!
 Motumbá; Explode!
 Rainbow Riots and Attack!

 From a space of safety to a space of bravery

 De um espaço de segurança há um espaço de coragem